LivCarter/LivCarter/README.md

-- 👋 Hi, I’m @LivCarter, a data scientist and a singer.
+- 👋 Hi, I’m Mariana Ferreira, an experienced, Europe-based Data Analyst from Uruguay.
 - 👀 I’m interested in Data Science applied to projects related to entertainment (music, art and video games), science, medicine and communication.
 - 🌱 I’m currently learning more about Machine Learning and basic video game coding with Python.
 - 💞️ I’m looking to collaborate on projects related to any of the industries mentioned above.